 'I Don't Feel Safe': Puerto Rico Preps For Next Storm Without Enough Government Help

-Nearly two years after Hurricane Maria, the town of Utuado is finally getting a new bridge over the Viví River to replace the old cement and steel one that was heavily damaged during the storm and has been closed ever since.
+Nearly two years after Hurricane Maria, the town of Utuado is finally getting a new bridge over the Viví River to replace the old concrete and steel one that was heavily damaged during the storm and has been closed ever since.

-"This is the main road in and out of town," says Héctor Cruz as a crew uses a crane and other heavy equipment to construct the new bridge.
+"This is the main road in and out of town," Héctor Cruz says, as a crew uses a crane and other heavy equipment to construct the new bridge.
 Cruz is the director of emergency management in Utuado, a community in the highlands of central Puerto Rico.

 After the storm, massive landslides and downed trees blocked mountain roads, cutting the town off from the rest of the island for weeks.
-Many residents have not rebuilt their homes many of the roofs are still covered with blue tarps.
+Many residents have not rebuilt their homes, and many roofs are still covered with blue tarps.
 If a hurricane hits Puerto Rico this season, it would be a huge setback, Cruz says.
 "We will have even more washed out roads, less access," he says.
-"We'll have the same level of destruction and next time the problems will be even worse because many things have not been addressed yet."
+"We'll have the same level of destruction, and next time the problems will be even worse because many things have not been addressed yet."

 Rebuilding is going slowly all over the island.
-Congress has allocated some $20 billion to rebuild houses and infrastructure and, although planning is going forward, very little of that money has been disbursed yet.
+Congress has allocated some $20 billion to rebuild houses and infrastructure, but while planning is going forward, very little of that money has been disbursed.

-But it is hurricane season again.
-So many residents and communities across the island are getting themselves ready by repairing buildings and homes, converting to solar energy, banding together and doing most of that without a lot of government help.
+And it is hurricane season again.
+So many residents and communities across the island are getting ready by repairing buildings and homes, converting to solar energy, banding together and doing most of that without a lot of government help.

 "What happened in Maria can happen again," says the director of Puerto Rico's Bureau of Emergency Management, Carlos Acevedo.
 But Acevedo says Puerto Rico is much better prepared than it was two years ago.